 The taking over of Masada Fortress by the Romans was the ending note of the First Jewish Revolt against the Romans.
 For those not familiar with the general story I’ll try to give a short recap; outlining the causes of The Great Jewish Revolt.
 So the war against the Romans began in the year 66 CE, during the twelfth year of the reign of Nero; originating in Roman and Jewish religious tensions.
 What were those tensions you might ask? well, let’s face it the Jews and the Romans were never supposed to get along.
 They were worlds apart.
 On one hand, the Jews were monotheistic, worshiping Yahweh and him alone.

 On the other hand, the Romans couldn’t get it.
-What’s the big deal to add some other gods to your faith?
+What’s the big deal to adding some other gods to your faith?
 As you can see totally different DNA.
 Moreover, the Romans believed they brought so much progress and inventions like Roman infrastructure; Roman concrete.
 Let alone their culture and so forth.
 They couldn’t really get why the Jews are not on their knees giving thanks to their new ruler.
 The Jews did not really care about all those things.
 More or less like Ultra-Orthodox Jews today by the way.
 These modern material things are not as important to them.

 Masada and the Jewish Revolt: Monotheism Vs Roman Pagan Religion